wttech/habit/README.md

 Semantic version scheme is used.

-All Java / Docker / NPM artifacts use the same version number.
+All Java / Docker / Gradle plugin artifacts use the same version number.

 ## Contributing